The Sex Offender Registry

 It is logical, smart, and humane to help incarcerated individuals rebuild their lives after their debt to society has been paid.
 To do this, we could, and should offer them counseling while incarcerated and various forms of help after their release.
 At the very least, they deserve not to be hindered in their efforts.

 The Supreme Court of the United States, one of the world’s most respected legal bodies, played an enormous role in promoting the fear and ignorance that has now become the bane of every sex offender across this country.
-In 2002, Justice Anthony Kennedy, a Supreme Court Justice, erroneously wrote that the recidivism rate for sex offenders is as high as 80%, a number that is “frightening and high.”
-This statement has plagued American Jurisprudence since that time with seriously consequential results for those who have fallen under the broad umbrella that is defined as sex crimes.
+In 2002, Justice Anthony Kennedy, a Supreme Court Justice, erroneously wrote that the recidivism rate for sex offenders is as high as 80%, a number that is “frightening and high.”4 This statement has plagued American Jurisprudence since that time with seriously consequential results for those who have fallen under the broad umbrella that is defined as sex crimes.
 This erroneous statement has been used as justification in more than 100 state and federal sex offender cases.
 Justice Kennedy’s statement was traced to a single source in a Psychology Today magazine, however, multiple scientific studies over the years, have conclusively debunked this statement.
-Actual recidivism rates vary for many reasons however, all of the studies place the value far below the false rates cited by Justice Kennedy.
-The US Department of Justice recently reported the re-arrest rate of convicted sex criminals was 5% with a re-conviction rate of only 3.5%, lower than most other crime categories.
-Other studies, by individual states reflect similar, or sometimes lower recidivism rates.
+Actual recidivism rates vary for many reasons however, all of the studies place the value far below the 80% cited by Justice Kennedy.
+Numerous studies have reported the re-arrest rate of convicted sex criminals at 5% or less, lower than most other crime categories.5 Other studies, by individual states reflect similar recidivism rates.
 Some studies show sex crime and recidivism rates are basically unchanged since the registry began which is yet more evidence of the ineffectiveness of the registry.

 Justice Kennedy’s pronouncement has, in part, fueled some extreme and unreasonable state legislation that has pushed registrants to the fringes of society.
 Some states have enacted strict residency restrictions regarding such common facilities as schools, day cares, libraries, museums, parks, swimming pools, and more.
 Lawmakers are a big part of the problem as they strive to get reelected and to please a fearful public.
 But just as the system seems so wildly outside the norms of human decency and justice, there are glimmers of hope.
-There have been recent wins, or positive pending legislation in Colorado, Connecticut, Hawaii, Michigan, North Carolina, Ohio, and Pennsylvania.
+There have been recent litigation wins in Alabama6, Colorado7, Indiana8, Michigan9, North Carolina10, and others.

 Women Against Registry believes, without any hesitation, reservation, or doubt, that the sex offender registry is detrimental to our society and needs to be abolished.
 We understand that current public opinion, driven largely by fear and ignorance, creates a tremendous obstacle to the achievement of this goal.
 In lieu of the immediate sweeping changes we seek, WAR would welcome improvements to the registry such as restricting it to law enforcement use only, the removal of juveniles, and the inclusion of only those at high risk of re-offense as determined by a fair process run by independent professionals.
 However, despite any short-term victories in this fight for justice, we will continue to work toward the abolition of the registry because: